StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/qbs/scanner.rst

         If the ``QBS_HOME`` environment variable is set, then the scanner will look into it first.
         When done and if no suitable version found, then the scanner will look into the ``PATH`` environment variable.
-Once again, if there are no suitable version found, the scanner will return a :py:obj:`None` type; otherwise, a :py:class:`~Qbs` object will be returned back to the caller.
+Once again, if there is no suitable version found, the scanner will return a :py:obj:`None` type; otherwise, a :py:class:`~Qbs` object.

         :rtype: :py:class:`~Qbs` or :py:obj:`None`